Call for Workshops - Now Open

 The Conference Planning Committee requests that proposals be interactive, problem-solving discussions, debates, cases, etc, and geared towards the educational needs of a specific audience.
 Topics can focus on particular diseases, clinical trial updates, disease registries, or professional development.
 Your proposal will be scored based on both content and planned audience engagement.
 Moderators should seek participants from a varied group of faculty (e.g., multiple institutions).

 All workshops will have one person assigned from the Conference Planning Committee to provide oversight to insure interactivity, review presentation slides two weeks prior to the meeting, verify that the presenters provide a balance between clinical and biology during the session, and verify that no more than two people from one institution will be represented.

 **SPEAKER REIMBURSEMENT POLICY**

 Each session is limited to a moderator and up to 3 additional speakers (3 members, 1 nonmember).
-Member speakers will receive $250 honorarium for their participation in the workshop.
+Member speakers will receive a $250 honorarium for their participation in the workshop.
 Nonmembers who are pediatric hematologist/oncologists will receive $250 honorarium for their participation in the workshop.
 Nonmembers who are NOT pediatric hematologist/oncologists will receive: $250 honorarium, one round trip coach airfare, one night at the meeting hotel, and meeting registration.
-Any requests differing from this policy will need to have written documentation supporting the need and must be approved by the Board of Trustees
+Any requests differing from this policy will need to have written documentation supporting the need and must be approved by the Board of Trustees.

-Submissions will need to include a clearly articulated rationale for the session, which describes the need and intended outcome.
+Submissions will need to include a clearly-articulated rationale for the session, which describes the need and intended outcome.
 As part of your description you will be asked to answer these questions: